yobta/stores/src/util/jsonCodec/index.md

 ## Introduction

-The `codecYobta` object has two methods:
+The `jsonCodec` object has two methods:

 - `encode`: Encodes an item and any additional overloads as a JSON string.
 - `decode`: Decodes an item from a JSON string, falling back to a provided fallback value if necessary.